trevorbaughn/.dotfiles/README.md

 ### AUTOSTART EXTRA ###
 #######################

-exec-once = $Terminal
+exec-once = kitty ~/bin/system-update.sh
 exec-once = ~/Applications/WebCord-4.10.0-x64.AppImage
 exec-once = flatpak run one.ablaze.floorp
 ```

-If you don't want to use this file, then you must remove the source from SOURCES at the top of `~/.config/hypr/hyprland.conf`.
+If you don't want to use this file to autostart anything, then you must remove the source from SOURCES at the top of `~/.config/hypr/hyprland.conf`.

 ### Further Configuration
 - [Hyprland Master Tutorial](https://wiki.hyprland.org/Getting-Started/Master-Tutorial/)*